-- 9.5.12 refuses to accept that issues are not within the NPA's power to investigate, change or influence; - 9.5.13 refuses to accept documented evidence as factual, or repeatedly makes inflammatory remarks or unsubstantiated allegations; - 9.5.14 refuses to accept a decision or advice given by officers, repeatedly arguing the point and complaining about the decision; or - 9.5.15 repeatedly refuses to refer a matter to another body or process as advised by officers (for example, the Local Government Ombudsman, the Planning Inspectorate or the Information Commissioner's Office), and instead seeks to use the NPA's complaints process to resolve the matter even though he or she has been informed that this is not the correct forum for the resolution of the issue. - 9.6 For the avoidance of doubt, raising legitimate queries or criticisms of the complaints process as it progresses, for example if agreed timescales are not met, should not by itself lead to someone being regarded as an unreasonably persistent or vexatious complainant. - 9.7 Similarly, the fact that a complainant is unhappy with the outcome of a complaint and seeks to challenge it should not necessarily cause his or her complaint to be labelled unreasonably persistent or vexatious.
+- 9.5.12 refuses to accept that issues are not within our power to investigate, change or influence; - 9.5.13 refuses to accept documented evidence as factual, or repeatedly makes inflammatory remarks or unsubstantiated allegations; - 9.5.14 refuses to accept a decision or advice given by officers, repeatedly arguing the point and complaining about the decision; or - 9.5.15 repeatedly refuses to refer a matter to another body or process as advised by officers (for example, the Ombudsman, the Planning Inspectorate or the Information Commissioner's Office), and instead seeks to use our complaints process to resolve the matter even though they have been informed that this is not the correct forum for the resolution of the issue. - 9.6 For the avoidance of doubt, raising legitimate queries or criticisms of the complaints process as it progresses, for example if agreed timescales are not met, should not by itself lead to someone being regarded as an unreasonably persistent or vexatious complainant. - 9.7 Similarly, the fact that a complainant is unhappy with the outcome of a complaint and seeks to challenge it should not necessarily cause their complaint to be labelled unreasonably persistent or vexatious.